Dunes 101: Interesting Facts About the Indiana Dunes

 Types of dunes

 There are two types of dunes: foredunes and blowout dunes.
 Foredunes are close to the beach and covered in vegetation like marram grass.
 This makes for a more stabilized dune and allows even more plant life to thrive.
 Blowout dunes are caused by intense winds that rip the dunes apart.
 The loose sand makes a “living dune,” that can move up to several feet every year!
 Blowout dunes can sometimes be the result of unapproved trails, or social trails, which gradually turn into bigger and bigger areas of sand.
 So, please check your map to make sure you are on approved trails only!

-One of my favorite dunes critters is a six-lined racerunner.
-They can dart around at up to 18 miles-per-hour—that’s almost as fast as an Olympic sprinter!
+Six-lined race runners dart across the sand at up to 18 miles per hour—that’s almost as fast as an Olympic sprinter!
 Also native to the area is the gorgeous red fox.
 They have ears so sensitive that they can hear a mouse scratching a leaf 150 feet away.
 On top of that, more than 370 species of birds live or migrate through the dunes every single year.
 At certain times of the year, this is one of the best birding destinations in the nation.
 There is even a species of frog that has learned to preserve heat in its cells to make it through the frozen winters!
 But probably the most hard-working animal in the dunes is the dune beaver.
 We see them working on their dams every hour between dusk and dawn.

-The French Polygala is really something special.
+The French Polygala is something special.
 It only grows on the northern slope of one specific dune, and nowhere else in Indiana.
 Its common name is Gaywing because it almost looks like it could take flight!
-Because it’s an endangered species, I’m going to keep its exact location secret.
+Because it’s an endangered species, we keep its exact location secret.